fortran-lang/stdlib/WORKFLOW.md

 configuring a file.

 The ``CMAKE_INSTALL_PREFIX`` should only be written to on install, never in the build process.
-To install generated files, create an build output in the build tree and install it with the correct ``install`` function.
+To install generated files, create a build output in the build tree and install it with the ``install`` function.
-This project follows the GNU install conventions, this means the variables ``CMAKE_INSTALL_BINDIR``, ``CMAKE_INSTALL_LIBDIR``, and ``CMAKE_INSTALL_INCLUDEDIR`` must be used instead of ``bin``, ``lib``, and ``include``, respectively.
+This project follows the GNU install conventions, this means that the variables ``CMAKE_INSTALL_BINDIR``, ``CMAKE_INSTALL_LIBDIR``, and ``CMAKE_INSTALL_INCLUDEDIR`` must be used instead of ``bin``, ``lib``, and ``include``, respectively.
 Library targets should be exported on install to allow correct inclusion of the